-- As members approach their selected retirement age, and their pot values become more significant, it introduces diversification of investments to reduce risk and provide some protection against equity market downturns; and - In the final five years to a member's selected retirement age, it further diversifies the investments by including an allocation to cash as well as bonds.
-This provides members with flexibility to access their benefits at retirement, which is important as experience generally across the pensions industry is that members rarely purchase a guaranteed income for life (known as an 'annuity').
+- As members approach their selected retirement age, and their pot values become more significant, it introduces greater diversification of investments to reduce risk and provide some protection against equity market downturns; and - In the final five years to a member's selected retirement age, it further diversifies the investments in order to provide members with flexibility as to how they access their benefits at retirement, which is important as experience generally across the pensions industry is that members rarely purchase a guaranteed income for life (known as an 'annuity').

 We monitor the investment performance of the default arrangement on a quarterly basis against predetermined above inflation targets, whilst reviewing the underlying funds against their respective benchmarks.
-We also formally review investment performance against the objectives of the default arrangement and the suitability of the investment strategy at least every three years.
+We also formally review investment performance against the objectives of the default arrangement and the suitability of the investment strategy at least every 3 years.
 The investment performance of these funds during the last year is shown in section 3 below and Appendix 4.